 Rocky Cape National Park 2017 Mar

-So near and yet so far … it is perhaps a mini travesty that has had us live in north Tasmania for as long as we have done, and yet never put a foot inside Rocky Cape National Park.
+So near and yet so far … it is perhaps a mini travesty that we have lived in north Tasmania for as long as we have done, and yet have never put a foot inside Rocky Cape National Park.
 I must say, the fact that camping is not permitted there has had a huge amount to do with our absence.
 I am not a day-tripper sort of person.

 However, on the final morning of our Tarkine adventure (on the fifth and final day), our leader had scheduled a short visit to this spot.
 I was most curious to see what I had been missing out on all these years.
 We drove in as far as we could before a final turnoff, when we chose right, following a sign that pointed to the beach, rather than left to boat launches, a day picnic area, and other such wonders.
 From our parking spot, we had a lovely hour-long wander around the coast, sometimes bushbashing (there was no track here) and other times following the rocky shore.
 I enjoyed the little coves of turbulent water, especially as the sky was still steely grey after the rain of the previous night.